Max0513/Max0513.github.io/_posts/2025-02-01-Saliford-turn-over-analysis.md

 - Regardless of departure, `satisfaction levels drop at the 4 years employment mark`.
 - Satisfaction of departed personnel follows a downward trend until year 5 and then picks back up at year 5, suggesting that those that leave for satisfaction reasons might mostly do so by year 4.
-Suggesting departures in year 5 and 6 might be due to other reasons.
+It is possible departures in year 5 and 6 might be due to other reasons.

 <br>

-*Chart below shows **departures** tend to follow the trend in **satisfaction levels** drop. `Years 4 and 5 have the highest turnover rates`.*
+*Chart below shows **departures** tend to follow the trend in **satisfaction levels**. `Years 4 and 5 have the highest turnover rates`.*

 ![alt text](/img/posts/leave_per_years_at_company.png)